uksrc-developers/gbc/README.md

 ### Usage

-E.g. Input data (LoTSS DR2):
+E.g. Input data (LoTSS DR2 Healpix example):

+DOWNLOAD THE DATA AND THE MODEL FROM HERE

-a) The original full catalogues for sources and Gaussians can be found at https://lofar-surveys.org/dr2_release.html:
+a) The radio catalogues for sources and Gaussians:
-* LoTSS_DR2_v110_masked.srl.fits
+ * pybdsf radio source catalogue for the central healpix being looked at: 'radio_333.fits'
+ * pybdsf radio source for central hp and nearest neighbours (nn): 'radio_333_nn.fits'
-* LoTSS_DR2_v110.gaus.fits
+ * gauss_radio_nn: 'gaussian_333_nn.fits'

-b) LR for sources and Gaussians can be found internally on Herts cluster:
+b) Likelihood ratios (LR) for sources and Gaussians:
-* LoTSS_DR2_v100.gaus_13h.lr-full.fits
-* LoTSS_DR2_v100.srl_13h.lr-full.sorted_step3_flux4.fits
+ * LR source catalogue for the central healpix: 'radio_333_lr.fits'
+ * LR ratio source catalogue for the central healpix and nn: 'radio_333_nn_lr.fits'
+ * LR Gaussian catalogue for the central healpix and nn: 'gaussian_333_nn_lr.fits'

 The code requires the LR thresholds values used for LoTSS DR2:
 * 13h